 Testing Is Relevant for the Following Breeds:

-Animal Genetics offers DNA testing for dominant D allele.
-The genetic test verifies the presence of the mutation and presents results as one of the following:
+Animal Genetics offers DNA testing for 2 different types of dilute.
+The genetic test verifies the presence of the mutations and presents results as one of the following:

 * Additional causes of this trait may exist.
 A negative result for this mutation does not eliminate the possibility that an additional, yet unidentified mutation or mutations in the genome may lead to a similar trait.